 Some aspiring small business owners don’t necessarily seek to start their own ventures, but to revamp, modernize, and customize existing businesses.
 Of course, buying a business requires money, but small business loans for business acquisition, like SBA 7(a) loans, can be hard to qualify for.
-And if you’re trying to sell your business, you might have a hard time finding buyers that have the cash readily available to buy you out as quickly as you’d like.
+And if you’re trying to sell your business, you might struggle finding buyers that have the cash to buy you out as quickly as you’d like.
 So, for both sellers and your prospective buyers, seller financing can be a lifesaver.

-You may have heard of seller financing, also known as owner financing, in terms of real estate deals.
-But it’s a common transaction in the business world, too.
-Essentially, the original owner of the business offers the new buyer a loan to cover a portion of the price of the business; then, the buyer repays the loan according to agreed-upon terms.
+You may have heard of it, it’s also known as owner financing, in terms of real estate deals.
+But what is owner financing in the business world?
+Essentially, the original owner of the business offers the new buyer a loan to cover a portion of the price of the business.
+Then the buyer repays the loan according to agreed-upon terms.

-Here, we’ll tell you more about seller financing, why you should consider seller financing, and how to tell if seller financing is the best way to let go of your business.
+Here, we’ll tell you more about seller financing, why you should consider it, and how to tell if it’s the best way to let go of your business.

-If you choose to sell your business with seller financing, your buyer will pay for a portion of the business upfront in cash.
+Once you choose to sell your business with seller or owner financing, your buyer will pay for a portion of the business upfront in cash.
 You’ll finance the rest of the sale in the form of a loan.
 Your lawyer will draw up and file the terms of your loan in a promissory note, which is essentially a legally binding IOU.

-Just like in any other small business loan, securing your seller financing deal with some type of collateral mitigates the risk inherent to the loan.
+Just like in any other small business loan, securing your deal with some type of collateral mitigates the risk inherent to the loan.

 As the owner of your business, deciding how to sell your business is a big decision, and it’s important to decide whether the benefits outweigh the drawbacks.
 Here are a few of the major pros and cons of offering seller financing: